chacoff/MaskDetector/README.md

 ```

 **dataset**

-you will have to uncompress everything from the dataset folder/, you will have there about 8 compressed files which corresponds to the images and another compressed file corresonding the annotations already in darknet format.
-I am including as well the annotations in a VoTT CSV format which you could use to convert into darknet format with a toold you can find among my other repositories.
+you will have to uncompress everything from the *dataset/* folder.
+You will find there about 8 compressed files which correspond to the images and another compressed file corresponding the annotations already in darknet format.

+I am including as well the annotations in a VoTT CSV format which you could use to convert into darknet format with a toold you can find among my other repositories: https://github.com/chacoff/VoTT-CSV-to-Darknet-Format

 **training**

+*mask.yaml*, you will find it in *dataset/vott-csv-export/*.
+It is pointing to *validation.txt* and *training.txt*, pay attention on the address to the images, it will be different on your computer, i guess, the easiest is using notepad++ and replacing my address with yours, or, use my convertion from CSV to darknet.

 ```
 $ train.py
 ```